Alden John Bell: Retirement and legacy

-Luthin surrendered to police at a hospitalafter telling nurses, "Call somebody.
+Luthin surrendered to police at a hospital after telling nurses, "Call somebody.
 I stabbed a priest."
 A knife was found on the office couch together with the sales receipt from a nearby store.
 Bell was held overnight at Mercy General Hospital with hand and rib wounds.
 Luthin had seen the bishop earlier that day and reportedly complained about being excommunicated.
 The bishop's trip to meet the pope was canceled.
 Luthin was found not guilty by reason of insanity.

 Alden Bell died of esophageal cancer on August 28, 1982, aged 78.

 Quotes

 Then Governor Ronald Reagan's 1970 letter to Bell answering his request on "the tragic situation of Catholic school finances in California."

-From a May 1976 letter written by Bell that was read at all diocesan Masses concerning the deaths of 27 high school choir members and their champerone.
+From a May 1976 letter written by Bell that was read at all diocesan Masses concerning the deaths of 27 high school choir members and their chaperone.

 Bishop Francis Quinn on the subject of Bell's 1982 death.

-The Reverend James C. Kidder, the bishop's secretary for 12 years, on the subject of Bell's 1982 death.